Kolašin: Sports

 The local football team is former third tier club FK Gorštak, who play their home games at the Stadion u Lugu.
 The town's basketball team is KK Gorštak.
+Lug, settlement along the Tara river, is the big sport centre in Northern Montenegro.

 Tourism

 Kolašin is one of the centres of Montenegro's mountain tourism.
 Although Žabljak is considered more attractive destination, Kolašin has the advantage of being easily accessible by road and rail.

 Kolašin is located on the foot of Bjelasica and Sinjajevina mountains, which offer great conditions for skiing.
 Because of Kolašin's altitude (954 m), the town is considered an air spa.

 Biogradska Gora national park is in the town's vicinity, and is considered a premium tourist attraction.

 The development of Kolašin as a tourist destination is bolstered by opening of Bianca Resort & Spa, a luxury resort in town's center.
+Along Bianca, Sheraton, Crowne Plaza, Dukley Retreat, Montis, Bjelasica 1450 and Swissotel are also ready for guests during all-year.

+In 2024, the Kolasin Valleys ski resort was opened 9 km from the city.

 Transport

 Kolašin is connected with rest of Montenegro by two-laned motorways.
 It is situated on the main road connecting Montenegro's coast and Podgorica with northern Montenegro and Serbia (E65, E80).
+Mateševo, village in Kolašin municipality, connects Kolašin with Podgorica and southern Montenegro.

+Through Bjelasica, tunnel was cut which connects Berane and Kolašin.
+In plan is also a Kolašin bypass which will connect settlement of Selište with Skrbuša via Kolašin Railway station.
+Bypass will reduce traffic in city centre and traffic jams during summer and winter season.

 Kolašin is also a station on Belgrade–Bar railway.

 Podgorica Airport is 80 km away, and has regular flights to major European destinations.